linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 Note that this is an extremely conservative estimate since not only are we ignoring the exercise proceeds from the options but also because of the fact that many of these options are out-of-the money currently.

-With the treasury stock approach, rather than add the exercise proceeds from all options outstanding, we incorporate only the 208 million options that are in-the-money and add the exercise proceeds of  $3,135 million from these options being exercised (with an average exercise price of$ 15.07).
+With the treasury stock approach, rather than add the exercise proceeds from all options outstanding, we incorporate only the 208 million options that are in-the-money and add the exercise proceeds of  \$3,135 million from these options being exercised (with an average exercise price of\$ 15.07).

 $$